Dignitary protection

+While many may interchange Executive Protection with the term Bodyguard Executive Protection Professionals are highly trained individuals who do not rely on size and presence as a deterrence.
+Generally a Bodyguard is associated with movie stars, signers, athletes and other performers who have similar yet different threats than a dignitary or corporate protectees.

+Corporate Executive Protection aligns more with United States Secret Service and Diplomatic Security Service protocols.

 Secret Service

 In addition to US government protectees (the president and other members of the Cabinet), the Secret Service protects visiting heads of state.

 Diplomatic Security Service (DSS)

 In addition to US government protectees (the Secretary of State, the ambassador to the United Nations), the Diplomatic Security Service (DSS) protects foreign dignitaries who are not heads of state, essentially everyone else.

 In recent years DSS agents have also protected foreign leaders in their own country.
 This includes the president of Liberia, and the president of Afghanistan.